MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-onattributecollectionsubmit-reference.md

 The request to your REST API is in the format shown below.
 In this example, the request includes user identities information along with built-in attributes (givenName and companyName) and custom attributes (universityGroups, graduationYear, and onMailingList).

-The request contains the user attributes that are selected in the user flow for collection during self-service sign-up, including built-in attributes (for example, givenName and companyName) and [custom attributes](~/external-id/customers/how-to-define-custom-attributes.md) (for example, universityGroups, graduationYear, and onMailingList).
+The request contains the user attributes that are selected in the user flow for collection during self-service sign-up, including built-in attributes (for example, givenName and companyName) and [custom attributes that have already been defined](~/external-id/customers/how-to-define-custom-attributes.md) (for example, universityGroups, graduationYear, and onMailingList).
+Your REST API can't add new attributes.

 The request also contains user identities, including the user's email if it was used as a verified credential to sign up.
 The password is not sent.
 For attributes with multiple values, the values are sent as a comma-delimited string.

 #### Properties

 |Property |Type     |Description  |Key  |Required  |ReadOnly Value  |